-2. PREFACE
+PREFACE

-In June 2019, the Professional Standards Committee (PSC) formed a subcommittee of engineers experienced with providing services in Pre-Start Health and Safety Review to revise the previous Guideline for Professional Engineers Providing Reports for Pre-Start Health and Safety Reviews, published in 2001.
+In June 2019, the Professional Standards Committee (PSC) formed a subcommittee of engineers experienced with providing services in Pre-Start Health and Safety Review to revise the previous Professional Engineers Providing Reports for Pre-Start Health and Safety Reviews guideline, published in 2001.

-They were tasked to investigate the current statutory, ethical, and professional aspects of providing services on Pre-Start Health and Safety Reviews.
+They were tasked to investigate the current statutory, ethical and professional aspects of providing Pre-Start Health and Safety Review services.
 The subcommittee was instructed to revise best practices for practitioners undertaking this work and prepare a guideline describing these best practices.

-The subcommittee met for the first time on June 16, 2020 and submitted a completed draft of the revised guideline to the PSC for approval on xx.
+The subcommittee met for the first time on June 16, 2020 and a completed draft of the revised guideline was reviewed and approved by the PSC on January 31, 2021.

-At various stages of the development process, drafts of this guideline were distributed to a network of reviewers These reviewers were a valuable source of additional comments and questions.
-Following consultations with practitioners, co-regulators, and other stakeholders, the final draft was approved by Council at its meeting on
+At various stages of the development process, drafts of this guideline were distributed to a network of reviewers.
+These reviewers were a valuable source of additional comments and questions.
+Following consultations with practitioners, co-regulators and other stakeholders, the final draft was approved by Council at its meeting on April 8, 2022.